<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/8fb78ae898f448e9b008c905098c9da9/pixel?tag=ViewContent&amp;noscript=1">

 • No transaction fee - No matter which payment processor you use, you won’t have to pay a fee using this software.

-Magento Commerce 2 Cons:
+Adobe Commerce Cons:

 • Requires more upkeep - With each update to the software, you will need a skilled developer to ensure that your store is still compatible.